All Due Respect (The Sopranos): Synopsis

 Tony visits Paulie, having heard he is among those dissatisfied with his leadership.
-In Paulie's living room, he discovers the portrait of himself with his horse Pie-O-My, which he had wanted to be destroyed after the horse's death.
+In Paulie's living room, he discovers the painting of himself with his horse Pie-O-My, which he had wanted to be destroyed after the horse's death.
 Unbeknownst to him, Paulie had kept the painting and had it altered, changing Tony's clothes to those of a colonial general.
-When Tony demands to know why he had him painted as a "lawn jockey," Paulie says that he did it out of sincere admiration for Tony as a leader.
-Tony pauses, but then rips the painting off the wall and puts it in a dumpster.
+When Tony demands to know why he had him painted as a "lawn jockey", Paulie says that he did it out of sincere admiration for Tony as a leader.
+Tony pauses, but then rips the painting off the wall and puts it in a dumpster, much to Paulie's discontent.
+Looking at the painting one last time, Tony now realises he must kill Tony B for the sake of the rest of the family.

-Tony B is hiding out at Uncle Pat's vacated Kinderhook, New York farmhouse.
-He is returning with some shopping; Tony appears around a corner with a pump-action shotgun and kills him.
+Tony B is hiding out at Uncle Pat's vacated farmhouse in Kinderhook, New York.
+As he is returning with groceries, Tony appears around a corner with a pump-action shotgun and kills him.
 Tony then tells Phil and Johnny where Tony B can be found.
 Phil arrives expecting to exact his revenge, but only finds the body.
 Johnny tells Tony that Tony B's death "didn't solve a thing."

 Tony meets Johnny at his New Jersey house and offers a percentage of Tony B's Bloomfield Avenue casino as a peace offering to Phil.
 At the moment the feud is settled, Tony looks over Johnny's shoulder and sees armed men approaching.
 They both run away.
 It is the FBI, who arrest Johnny.
 Tony throws his handgun into the snow and navigates the neighborhood to avoid the Feds.
 A few hours later, he calls his lawyer, Neil Mink, who informs him that Johnny was betrayed by Jimmy Petrille, his consigliere.
 Tony was not mentioned in the indictment.
-Tony arrives home disheveled; Carmela exclaims, "What happened to you?
-Your shoes are soaking wet!"
+He arrives home disheveled and worn out.